-6.2.Categories of Courses
+6.2.
+Categories of Courses

 MCA Degree Programme will have a curriculum consisting of theory, practical, project and embedded courses.
-The typical curriculum structure for MCA degree programmes are based on AICTE and University norms.
+The typical curriculum structure for MCA degree programmes are based on AICTE and Anna University norms.
 The courses consist of Foundational courses (including mathematics courses), Professional core and elective courses, and Employment enhancement courses (Project work, Research methodology, product development etc).
 The course outcomes (CO's) are designed to align with the Programme Outcomes (PO's) and Programme Educational Objectives (PEO's) of the programme.
-Overall the curricula have been designed to develop three core competencies in the discipline of study.

-Each semester curriculum shall normally have a blend of lecture courses not exceeding 5 and Laboratory courses not exceeding 3.
+Each semester curriculum shall normally have a blend of lecture based theory courses not exceeding 6 to 7 and Laboratory courses not exceeding 3.